Dawn Farm transitional housing provides a safe, structured, and supportive environment for people in early recovery.

-Dawn Farm Transitional Housing spans eleven locations in Ann Arbor and Ypsilanti.
+Dawn Farm Transitional Housing spans more than a dozen locations in Ann Arbor and Ypsilanti in Washtenaw County, Michigan.

-All facilities are conveniently located on bus lines.
+All locations are conveniently located on bus lines.

 All applicants must be vaccinated for Covid-19 and be boosted if their last dose was more than six months ago.
 On the application you will be prompted to upload a copy of your Covid-19 vaccination card.
 If you are not up-to-date and need to get your card to us after you apply, you can do so by emailing a copy of it to: firstname.lastname@example.org, or by faxing it to: 734-557-3984.